 |Access agreement year||‘Low-income’ threshold (household income)|

-The Department for Business, Innovation and Skills (BIS) report Socio-economic, ethnic and gender differences in higher education participation (2015) shows that only around 10 per cent of White British men from the most disadvantaged backgrounds go into higher education; they are five times less likely to enter higher education than the most advantaged White men, and less likely to enter higher education than men from all other ethnic groups.
+The Department for Business, Innovation and Skills (BIS) report Socio-economic, ethnic and gender differences in higher education participation (2015) shows that only around 10 per cent of White British males from the most disadvantaged backgrounds go into higher education; they are five times less likely to enter higher education than the most advantaged White males, and less likely to enter higher education than males from all other ethnic groups.
 Institutions should consider how they might ensure that this group is targeted through access work.

 While working to support access for white males from economically disadvantaged backgrounds, it is important to understand that socio-economic disadvantage affects all groups.
 For example UCAS data (UCAS, 2015 End of Cycle Report (2015)) showed that White British females eligible for free school meals are the second least likely group to progress to higher education.
 The Social Mobility Advisory Group’s final report (Working in partnership: enabling social mobility in higher education (2016)) reinforces the message that socio-economic disadvantage continues to be the most significant driver of inequality in terms of access to and outcomes from higher education, regardless of ethnicity or gender.

-Research and analysis by the Higher Education Funding Council for England (HEFCE publication 2014/03, Differences in degree outcomes: Key findings) shows significant variations in degree outcome for students from different ethnicities.
+Research and analysis by the Higher Education Funding Council for England (HEFCE publication 2014/03, Differences in degree outcomes: Key findings) shows significant variations in degree outcome for students from different ethnicities despite similar prior attainment.
 In addition, research from BIS (BIS Research Paper 186, Socio-economic, ethnic and gender differences in HE participation (2015)) indicates that some ethnic groups – specifically Black Caribbean and Other Black – are significantly less likely to attend higher tariff institutions than other ethnicities.
 Analysis by HEFCE (Differences in employment outcomes (2016)) also shows that there are unexplained disparities in the progression of different ethnic groups from undergraduate study to employment (including professional employment) and further study.

 We expect all institutions to use their own internal data to explore whether there are differences across the student lifecycle by ethnicity and other protected characteristics, and to demonstrate how they will look to address any differences identified.